mousemke/flounder/README.md

 Building the select box
 =======================

-options must be passed as an array of objects
+select options must be passed as an array of objects

 ```
 [